An Honest Guide to Driving in Georgia: Absolutely Everything You Need to Know

 When I first travelled to the Caucasus, I would never have dreamed of putting the words ‘Georgia’ and ‘road trip’ in the same sentence.

-The main reason I’ve always been so hesitant about renting a car in Tbilisi is the style of driving I’ve observed over the past three years of living and travelling in Georgia.
-If you’ve spent any time in the country, you’ll know the roads are not exactly safe by any standard, and reckless driving is a big part of the problem.
+The main reason I was so hesitant about renting a car in Tbilisi is the style of driving I observed during my first few years living and travelling in Georgia.
+If you have spent any time in the country, then you will know what I mean when I say that things are done slightly differently on the roads here.

 A woman stands beside a car on a mountain road while driving in Georgia.